HatefNasirian/HPlearning/Week 1-2(Basics)/README.md

 - What Python tools, libraries, or frameworks could be useful?
 - Is your idea feasible with Python?
 Why or why not?

-#### Submission

-After completing your research and essay, save it as a Markdown (.md) file and submit it for evaluation.
-Proofreading before submission is advised.

 #### Evaluation Criteria